A Warming Menu From Canadian Celebrity Chef Trish Magwood

-“I see beauty in dirty vegetables,” says Ont.-based celebrity chef and TV personality Trish Magwood, adding that she wanted her new book My New Table: Everyday Inspiration for Eating and Living, to focus on simple recipes that showcased seasonal ingredients.
+“I see beauty in dirty vegetables,” says Ont.-based celebrity chef and TV personality Trish Magwood, adding that she wanted her book My New Table: Everyday Inspiration for Eating and Living, to focus on simple recipes that showcased seasonal ingredients.

 Other cookbooks in Magwood’s award-winning repertoire include Dish Entertains and In My Mother’s Kitchen.
 She was also the founder of Toronto’s popular Dish Cooking Studio and host of Food Network’s Party Dish.